niklasramo/palikka/README.md

 **Parameters**

 * **result** &nbsp;&mdash;&nbsp; *anything*
   * Optional.
-Defaults to undefined.
+Defaults to `undefined`.
 A value that is passed on to the *onFulfilled* and *onSettled* callbacks.
 If this is another deferred the instance will wait for it to settle and then adopt it's fate.

 **Returns** &nbsp;&mdash;&nbsp; *Deferred*